tmtsoftware/csw-c/README.md

 Subscribing to events is not yet implemented.

 Note that this library does not yet use the location service or the redis sentinel (cluster).
-Instead, it connects to the default redis instance at localhost:6379, which is where csw-services.sh starts it.
+Instead, it connects to the default redis instance at localhost:6379, which is where csw-services starts it.

 Events are encoded using [CBOR](https://cbor.io/) and stored in [Redis](https://redis.io/).